oroinc/documentation/user_guide/admin_capabilities.rst

 This is a general capability that can improve the overall user-experience.

-The setting does not effect the user's ability to :ref:`search by tag <user-guide-getting-started-search-tag>`.
+The setting does not influence the user's ability to :ref:`search by tag <user-guide-getting-started-search-tag>`.

 .. _admin-capabilities-campaign-emails: